 I tend to get these questions when someone first sees my tank–or finds out I’m a big fish nerd.

-I know, that’s a totally frustrating answer, but it does depend.
+That can be a maddeningly frustrating answer, but it does depend.

 My work is a lot of work.
 My kids are a lot of work.
 My house is a lot of work.
 Dogs are a lot of work.
 Keeping a saltwater aquarium (and a website about them) is certainly work—but it’s something I love to do.
 Starting a saltwater aquarium is supposed to be fun!

-In response to these questions, given the time, I try to find out a little more about the things they like to do, specifically about pets.
+In response to these questions, given the time, I try to find out a little more about the things they like to do, specifically regarding pets.
 Is a saltwater aquarium a lot more work than keeping a dog?
-You can’t skip a feeding or water change with a dog—in fact—you can’t even leave the house for too long, in some situations.
+You can’t skip a feeding or water change with a dog.
+Every day, they need to be fed, given water, exercised, and given affection.

 What type of work is required?
 Here is a basic maintenance schedule.